pmeeny/CI-MS3-FootballMemories/README.md

 - A tournament can be deleted
 ![Delete Tournament](football_memories/static/images/readme/delete_tournament.PNG)
     - If it has no memories associated
-    - There is a minimum of one tournamnent in the database after deletion
+    - There is a minimum of one tournament in the database after deletion
     ![Delete Tournament Message](football_memories/static/images/readme/delete_tournament_message.PNG)

 #### User Stories